davidesidoti/astrocourse/PROGRESS.md

 - ✅ Created detailed lesson content for Section 1: Introduction to Calculus in Astronomy
 - ✅ Created detailed lesson content for Section 2: Limits and Continuity
 - ✅ Created detailed lesson content for Section 3: Differentiation
+- ✅ Created detailed lesson content for Section 4: Applications of Differentiation
+- ✅ Created detailed lesson content for Section 5: Integration
 - ✅ Implemented Derivative Explorer interactive element
   - Interactive visualization of derivatives with adjustable functions
   - Real-time display of function, derivative, tangent line, and secant lines
   - Preset functions for common mathematical expressions
   - Comprehensive information tabs on derivative concepts and astronomical applications
+- ✅ Implemented Integral Visualizer interactive element
+  - Interactive visualization of integrals as area under a curve
+  - Riemann sum approximation with adjustable number of rectangles
+  - Support for left, right, and midpoint Riemann sums
+  - Real-time calculation of exact integral and approximation error
+  - Preset examples of common integrals
+  - Astronomical applications tab with examples from astrophysics

 ## Known Issues/Challenges